CASTING

 CASTING NOTES

-At first I thought she must be a very “northwoods” person, and maybe she will be that, but in her talking about how she’s moved around all her life, I can also imagine her being from somewhere else entirley and having ended up, as much a shock to her as others, living on this midwestern island.
-In my own experience living on the island, I encoutntered both type of people hiding out in the woods: some who’d grown up in the area, and others from as far awy as palestine and russia who had somehow ended up making a little homestead in this remote place.
+At first I thought she must be a very “northwoods” person (and maybe she will be that!) and that’s sort of how I wrote her for now.
+But in her talking about how she’s moved around all her life, I can also imagine her being from somewhere else entirley and having ended up, as much a shock to her as others, living on this midwestern island.
+In my own experience living on the island, I encountered both type of people hiding out in the woods: some who’d grown up in the area, and others from as far awy as palestine and russia who had somehow ended up making a little homestead in this remote place.
 So while many of my initial ideas have been focused on that northwoods spirit, I’m open to unexpected choices as well.

-She needs to be able to effortless hold this space of ease and calm and not feel put on, but also have a bit of unrest to her to.
-A heaviness let’s say that we feel she’s lived many lives at this point, and where she is now is one that took her a lot of failure and hardship to come to.
+She needs to be able to effortless hold this space of ease and calm that doesn’t feel put on.
+But I think she also has a bit of unrest to her still.
+A heaviness that we feel she’s lived many lives at this point, and where she is now is one that took her a lot of failure and hardship to come to.
 But where we meet her she is living out a spiritual practice of sorts that is her life, her garden, her creative practice, her personal relationship to the plants and the animals of the island, and sense of community and friendliness.
 Her and her world should be immedieatly intriguing to the audience (as it is to Clara).
+She also has that northwoods independence and frugality, as well as something of a dry wit.
+I see her mostly in old work clothes, thrift store items patched and repaired, someone who values materiality.

 She could be a wide range of ages.
 I believe I wrote “50’s” in the script, but I could see from late 40’s to 70’s.
-I don’t want her to come across as some cartoon wise grandma type.
-I think it’s why I’m open to someone a bit younger too, that puts more questions about what she is doing here at only 47 lets say rather than 67.
+I don’t want her to come across as some cartoon “wise grandma type.”
+I think it’s why I’m open to someone a bit younger too, that puts more questions about what she is doing here at only 47.